chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 ---

 **10.6 — Iron County 2025 pastureland is a low-confidence outlier.
-Open.**
+Resolved 2026-09-17 (D18); the interview question remains open.**
 The county's published series is 27.0, 20.0, 18.5, 16.0, 13.5, 16.5, **43.5**,
 22.0 for 2019-2026: six years of decline, a 164% single-year jump, then most of it given back.
 The CV moves with it — 7.0 in 2024, **28.7** in 2025, 8.3 in